yalelibrary/yul-dc-iiif-imageserver/README.md

 Build the container: `cam build iiif_image`
 ### Using the Makefile

-You can also use the Makefile to build an image locally, and/or push it to dockerhub:
+You can also use the Makefile to build an image locally, and/or push it to dockerhub

 ```
 make build <- build the cantaloupe image